 If you have special dietary requirements, please make sure to make use of your drop bags.
 We cannot guarantee that all of the above foods listed will be available at all times, if there is a nutrition item that could “make or break” your race, be sure to make use of your crew, drop bags or plan to carry what you need.

-Pacers are allowed in the 100 mile starting at mile 50 / at the West Assembly Area – Pacers should not “mule” for runners.
+Pacers are allowed in the 100 mile starting at mile 50 / at the West Assembly Area – Pacers may not “mule” for runners.
 Runners will pick up pacer bibs along with their bib numbers at the pre-race meeting on Thursday night or on Friday morning – all pacers must wear this.
-100 mile runners may have ONE pacer at a time starting at mile 50 and may have up to TWO pacers for the last 17 mile loop of the race.
+100 mile runners may have ONE pacer at a time starting at mile 50 and may have up to two pacers for the last 17 mile loop of the race.
 If you are looking for a pacer ask a friend, someone in your local running group or check the Upper Midwest Trail Runners Facebook Page.
 Usually the best thing is to find someone who knows you as a runner – preferably someone you have done long runs with or have run long races with – that way they will know how to read you, anticipate your needs, push you when needed and hold back when required.
 If you don’t have someone like this to help, another experienced ultrarunner will work.
-What you don’t want is someone that YOU will end up having to take care of.
+What you don’t want is someone that you will end up having to take care of.